2007 Mississippi State Bulldogs football team: Newcomers: 2007 signing class

 MSU signed a total of 34 players to letters of intent, comprising the Bulldogs' 2007 signing class.
-The class was headlined by a large number of top in-state high school recruits including RB/S Marcus Green (Meridian), DT Quentin Saulsberry (Independence), OT Derek Sherrod (Caledonia) and highly touted RB Robert Elliot (Okolona), who chose the Bulldogs on National Signing Day following a heated recruiting battle between MSU, Ole Miss and Florida State.
-The Bulldogs capped off a solid 2007 high school class with several top junior college signees, such as DT Jessie Bowman (Brookhaven/Co-Lin) and WR Co-Eric Riley (Lucedale/Gulf Coast).
-Additionally, MSU signed several strong out-of-State players including high school DT LaMarcus Williams (Bastrop, Louisiana) and JUCO QB Josh Riddell (Salem, Oregon/Foothill).
+The class was headlined by a large number of in-state high school recruits including RB/S Marcus Green (Meridian), DT Quentin Saulsberry (Independence), OT Derek Sherrod (Caledonia) and RB Robert Elliot (Okolona), who chose the Bulldogs on National Signing Day following a recruiting battle between MSU, Ole Miss and Florida State.
+The Bulldogs capped off a solid 2007 high school class with several junior college signees, such as DT Jessie Bowman (Brookhaven/Co-Lin) and WR Co-Eric Riley (Lucedale/Gulf Coast).
+Additionally, MSU signed several out-of-State players including high school DT LaMarcus Williams (Bastrop, Louisiana) and JUCO QB Josh Riddell (Salem, Oregon/Foothill).
 Rivals.com ranked State's 2007 class 39th in the Nation, while Scout.com had the Bulldogs' class at 27th.
-With a strong, consensus top-40 class, the Bulldogs will expect and need some newcomers to make an immediate impact on the field.
+With a consensus top-40 class, the Bulldogs will expect and need some newcomers to make an immediate impact on the field.